Bathtime: 10 Steps To A Wonderful Bath

 A tub full of love ... *splash splash*

-For bathing a baby and an amazing bathtime experience, you will need the following items at your arm's reach, in addition to you and your baby ;-)
+For bathing a baby and an amazing bathtime experience, you will need the following items at your arm's reach, in addition to your baby and yourself ;-)

 - A baby bathtub, bathseat or sink (wash-basin) with moderately warm water.
 Remember that the ideal temperature of the water needs to be not more than 90 degrees Fahrenheit.